Follow

 Universal Product Code (UPC) (GTIN-12)

-It all started with the 12-digit Universal Product Code (UPC), which is commonly used in the United States, Canada, United Kingdom, Australia and other countries.
+It all started with the 12-digit Universal Product Code (UPC), which is commonly used in the United States, Canada, the United Kingdom, Australia and other countries.
 A shorter version exists for small packages.

 European Article Number (EAN) and Japan Article Number (JAN) (GTIN-13)